numbworks/NW.NGramTextClassification/docs/Documentation-NW.NGramTextClassification.md

 `Text Classification` is a `machine learning` technique that calculates the similarity between the string of text you need to categorize and a collection of already categorized strings you provide to the library to learn from it.

-The `accuracy` of the classification process is augmented by the technique used to split the text strings before the `similarity calculation`, which is based on collections of `N-Grams` instead of collections of single words.
+The `accuracy` of the classification process can be augmented by finetuning the technique used to split the text strings before performing the `similarity calculation` process, which is based on collections of `N-Grams` instead of collections of single words.
 In this context, a `n-gram` is a contiguous sequence of `n words`, where `n` can be equal to 1 (`monogram`), 2 (`bigram`), 3 (`trigram`) and so on.

 A `Text Classification` library can be super-useful for the resolution of many problems, such as `spam detection` or `language detection` in an automated environment.

 ## Example 1: Main Scenario

-Let's imagine we do have `several strings of text` we need to `detect the language for`, but `we don't want to pay` for using the `Google Translate API` or similar other product.
+Let's imagine we do have `several strings of text` we need to `detect the language` for, but `we don't want to pay` for using the `Google Translate API` or we are working in an environment that lacks of internet access.

 We do know that these strings of text can be among three different languages (English, Swedish and Danish), but nothing more than that.